Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.

 |Trentham Gardens||2 miles (4 km)||This circular walk in Staffordshire takes you around the beautiful Trentham Gardens and Trentham Lake.
 There's 300 acres of landscaped parkland, gardens and woodland to explore on a series of good footpaths.
 Features in the park include a Floral Labyrinth, Secret Garden, Japanese Garden and Italian Gardens.
 It's great for wildlife with a deer park, monkey forest and heronry by the large lake.
 There's also a lakeside boardwalk, a maze and a miniature railway to try.
 The estate is located just outside Stoke-on-Trent.
 You can use the google street view link below to virtually explore the estate!|

 If you would like to continue your walking in the area then you could pick up the Trent and Mersey Canal just to the east of the estate.
-Just to the west you will find Swynnerton Old Park with miles of woodland walking trails and the pretty Hanchurch Pools.
+Just to the west you will find Swynnerton Old Park and Hanchurch Woods with miles of woodland walking trails and the pretty Hanchurch Pools.
+There's also some nice climbs to try on Hanchurch Hills with fantastic views over Cranborne Chase to the hills of Wales.

 |Westport Lake||1 miles (2 km)||Enjoy an easy circular walk around this pretty lake in Stoke-on-Trent.
 There is a good footpath running for about 1 mile around the lake.
 It's a great area for wildlife watching with tufted duck, kingfisher and great crested grebes to look out for around the lake and conservation area.
 It's a lovely area with attractive woodland around the pretty lake and a nice relaxed feel to the place.
 The lake also has good facilities with a cafe, visitor centre, free car park and picnic tables. |